 Not rules, but suggestions to make your move easier:

-- Books are heavy, and they should be in small boxes.
+Books are heavy, and they should be in small boxes.
 Most storage places, and some big box stores, sell book boxes!
 They're small, so they're cheap.
 You'll thank yourself later.
+I can bring book boxes for $3/box.